orangejuice/blog/data/activity/movie-刺杀-2020/record.en.md

   subtitle: 2020 / USA / Documentary / Ryan White / Siti Aisyah Hadi Azmi
 ---

-The combination of modern society and sibling rivalry in such a peculiar way can be considered a significant historical event.
-This original power deep in life has always been happening, and we were lucky enough to have been spared, but witnessing it happening now makes us feel the power that is overwhelmingly desperate, capable of destroying everything mercilessly.
-The production effect of this film is very good, the details are rich, the plot is compelling, and the audience is brought into this complicated and strange case itself.
+Modern society and sibling rivalry for power merge in this bizarre way, marking it as a significant historical event.
+The primal force at the depth of life has always been occurring, and we've been lucky to avoid it, but witnessing it unfold today, one can feel the overwhelming, ruthless force that brings deep despair.
+This film is excellently produced, rich in details, and compelling in narrative, immersing the audience in the twisted and bizarre nature of the case itself.